pingcap/blog/2017-07-28-raftintikv.md

 + Linearizable / Lease read

 Note that how TiKV and etcd process membership change is different from what is in the Raft paper.
-TiKV’s membership change will take effect only when the log is applied.
+TiKV's membership change will take effect only when the log is applied.
 The main purpose is for a simple implementation.
 But it will be risky if we only have two nodes.
 Since we have to remove one node from inside and if a Follower has not received the log entry of `ConfChange`, the Leader will go down and be unrecoverable, then the whole cluster will be down.
 Therefore, it is recommended that users deploy 3 or more odd number of nodes.

 The Raft library is independent and users can directly embed it into their applications.
 What they need to do is to process storage and message sending.
 This article will briefly introduce how to use Raft and you can find the code under the directory of TiKV source code /src/raft.